 How To Make Apple Cider Pork Loin

-- Mix the wet marinade: In a medium-sized bowl, pour in the apple cider, maple syrup, thyme, and sea salt.
+- In a medium-sized bowl, pour in the apple cider, maple syrup, thyme, and sea salt.
 Whisk together to combine until well incorporated.

-- Marinate the pork loin: Add the pork loin to a Ziploc bag and pour the mixed marinade into the bag.
+- Add the pork loin to a Ziploc bag and pour the mixed marinade into the bag.
 Massage the marinade into the pork and remove as much of the air out of the bag as possible before storing in the fridge for a minimum of 8 hours or overnight.

-- Prepare for roasting: Once you’re ready to roast the pork, preheat the oven to 325F.
+- Once you’re ready to roast the pork, preheat the oven to 325F.
 Line a roasting pan with aluminum foil and place a wire rack over top.

-- Mix the dry rub: In a small bowl, whisk together the brown sugar, smoked paprika, thyme, sage, and onion powder.
+- In a small bowl, whisk together the brown sugar, smoked paprika, thyme, sage, and onion powder.

-- Season the marinated pork: Remove the pork loin from the bag and shake off any excess marinade.
+- Remove the pork loin from the bag and shake off any excess marinade.
 Make sure the pork loin is facing fat side up, and apply the dry rub on all sides of the pork loin until fully coated.

-- Roast the pork loin: Place the marinated pork loin in the oven, and roast at 25 minutes per pound or until the pork loin reaches an internal temperature of 145°F.
+- Place the marinated pork loin in the oven, and roast at 25 minutes per pound or until the pork loin reaches an internal temperature of 145°F.

-Rest and slice: Once pork loin is cooked through, remove it from the oven and let it rest for 10 minutes before slicing and serving with your favorite sides.
+- After the pork loin cooks, remove it from the oven and let it rest for 10 minutes before slicing and serving with your favorite sides.

-- Keeping pork loin moist and tender: Pork is a protein that could easily get too dry if overcooked.
-The best way to prevent this is with a good long marinating time.
-This recipe is best marinated overnight to keep it tender.
-Slow roasting also helps keep the meat moist as there is very little dry heat which can change the texture of pork.
+- Slow roasting helps keep the meat moist as there is very little dry heat which can change the texture of pork.
 If desired, you can also cover the pork with a loose layer of foil to keep as many of the juices in as possible.

 - Shake off the excess marinade when you’re ready to roast.
 This will ensure the outside gets a nice crust with the dry rub and stays tender on the inside.

-- Pork is safe to eat at an internal temperature of 145°F. To make sure your pork is safe, use an instant-read kitchen thermometer to test in the center of the thickest part.
+- According to the USDA, pork is safe to eat at an internal temperature of 145°F. To make sure your pork is safe, use an instant-read kitchen thermometer to test in the center of the thickest part.